Spring 2022

 Instructor: Chris Elphick (he/him)

-Text book: I lecture primarily from my own notes, and there is no required reading for the course.
+Textbook: I lecture primarily from my own notes, and there is no required textbook for the course.
 Reading beyond the lecture material, however, will be helpful as I will expect you to know a range of examples for each phenomenon I describe.
-A textbook I’ve used in the past is Essentials of Conservation Biology (R.B.
-Primack, 6th Edition, Sinauer), which closely follows the sequence of my lectures.
-Another book (Sodhi and Ehrlich) that might be helpful is available as a free download here.
+If you want to delve deeper into the topic, or find the use of a textbook to be helpful, then I’d recommend two options: Essentials of Conservation Biology (R.B.
+Primack, 6th Edition, Sinauer), which closely follows the sequence of my lectures and Conservation Biology for All (Sodhi and Ehrlich) that might be helpful is available as a free download here.
 The free textbook covers many of the topics I’ll cover in class, but is not as comprehensive as Primack’s book, and not as similar in its organization to the way that I have set up my lectures.

 Web site: This site will serve as a syllabus and central resource for information about the course.
 We will also have a HuskyCT site where course materials will be collated by lecture, where homework can be turned in, where grades will be posted, and where you can post questions for me, the TA, or your classmates.
-The HuskyCT site will become available on the first day of class.
+The HuskyCT site will become available on the first day of class, but you will not see not see things on it until you need them.

-Research paper readings: In some lectures, I will provide supplemental readings from the primary research literature to augment the lectures.
+Research paper readings: Throughout the class, I will provide supplemental readings from the primary research literature to augment the lecture material.
 These readings will be the subject of class discussions and short graded responses.
-More information on when these discussions will occur and what is expected of you is given below.
+Information on when these discussions will occur and what is expected of you is given below.

 Optional reading that might be helpful: If you are really interested in this topic, then you will be well served if you check out recent issues of the journal Conservation Biology (note that to read articles you will need to be connected to the UConn system).

-Office hours: I do not have fixed office hours because they inevitably do not work for many students.
-But, I will usually be available in the classroom (or online) 15 minutes before and after each lecture.
+Office hours: I will usually be available in the classroom 15 minutes before class, and will stay afterwards to answer any questions you have.
 Please feel free to introduce yourself during these periods – the class is big and it is hard for me to get to know people otherwise.
 I am also happy to meet at other times by appointment.
-If you would like to meet, then email me, telling me (a) what you want to discuss (so I can prepare) and (b) when would be good times to meet (Mon, Tues, or Wed will usually be best).
-The TA is also available to answer questions by email, during office hours, and/or by appointment (see above for details).
+If you would like to meet, then email me, telling me (a) what you want to discuss (so I can prepare) and (b) when would be good times to meet (Tues, Thurs, or Fri will usually be best).
+The TAs are also available to answer questions by email, during their office hours (see above), and/or by appointment (see above for details); questions about grading, however, should be directed to me.

 Course objectives and expectations: My goal is to provide you with a basic understanding of the scientific field of conservation biology and the application of science to solving conservation problems.
 My primary goal is for you to learn and understand basic concepts and general ideas, although to get an A or a high B, you will need to know plenty of details too.
 I will expect you to know examples relating to each major concept, so that you can relate theory to practical, real-world situations.
 I will not expect you to memorize all of the minutia that I talk about; for example, I would not ask you exactly how many species have gone extinct in the last 500 years.
-But, I will expect you to have a solid understanding of the core information that would be required of you in a job in this field; for example, I would expect you to know whether the number of extinctions this century is likely to be closer to 2 or 20,000.
-The readings are intended to complement the lectures.
-My lectures will not repeat verbatim what is in those readings, and I will often use different examples or cover somewhat different topics.
-Both the lecture material and the readings, however, are important and could appear on exams.
+I will expect you to have a solid understanding of the basic information that would be required for a job in this field; for example, I would expect you to know whether the number of extinctions this century is likely to be closer to 2 or 20,000.

 Specific things that I hope you will learn are: